ibrahimansar/indexbee/README.md

 Lucene -method Lucene (or) ElasticSearch
 ```

-Once you set the method, it is persistent and no need to set each and every time you run the application.
+_Once you set the method, it is persistent and no need to set each and every time you run the application_.

 ### *Finding the current active method*
 Use the following command to find the method, which is currently active.